The total spine of the Milnor fibration of a plane curve singularity: Motivation

 This is the Milnor fibration over the punctured disk.
 The following two results were proven by Milnor \cite{Milnor_hyp} \begin{enumerate} \item The pair of spaces $(f^{-1}(0) \cap B_\epsilon, B_\epsilon)$ is homeomorphic to the pair of cones $(C(f^{-1}(0) \cap S_\epsilon ), C(S_\epsilon))$.

 \item When $f$ has an isolated critical point at the origin, the Milnor fiber $F$ has the homotopy type of a bouquet of spheres of real dimension $n-1$. \end{enumerate}

-In this context, according to \cite{le_poly}, Thom asked L\^e if one could find a polyhedron $P$ contained in this fibre $F$ [the Milnor fiber], of real dimension $n-1$ and whose fibre would be a regular neighbourhood.
-From this result one would obtain the construction of a continuous application of which would send $F$ to the special fibre $F_0$, sending $P$ to $\{0\}$ and $F \setminus P$ homeomorphically to $F_0 \setminus \{0\}$.
+In this context, according to \cite{le_poly}, Thom asked L\^e if one could find a polyhedron $P$ contained in this fiber $F$ (the Milnor fiber), of real dimension $n-1$, such that $F$ would be a regular neighborhood of $P$.
+From this result one would obtain the construction of a continuous application which would send $F$ to the special fiber $F_0$, sending $P$ to $\{0\}$ and $F \setminus P$ homeomorphically to $F_0 \setminus \{0\}$.
 This application would geometrically realize the collapsing of the homology $H(F)$ of $F$ on the trivial homology of $F_0$ and this would give a geometric realization of the vanishing cycles of the function at the isolated critical point.

 A solution to this problem in the more general context of germs of analytic maps with isolated singularity defined on analytic complex spaces $f:X \to \C$ was sketched by L\^e in \cite{le_poly} and later \cite[Theorem 1]{le_menegon_poly}, detailed by L\^e and Menegon.
 More concretely, they proved the following: let $F_t$ be the Milnor fiber of $f$ and let $F_0$ be the central fiber.
 Then there exists a polyhedron $P_t \subset F_t$ of real dimension $\dim_\C F_t$ and a continuous simplicial map $\partial F_t \to P_t$ such that $F_t$ is homeomorphic to the mapping cylinder of the map above.
-Furthremore, there exists a continuous map of pairs $\Psi_t: (F_t, P_t) \to (F_0,0)$ such that its restriction $F_t \setminus P_t \to F_0 \setminus \{0\}$ is a homeomorphism.
+Furthermore, there exists a continuous map of pairs $\Psi_t: (F_t, P_t) \to (F_0,0)$ such that its restriction $F_t \setminus P_t \to F_0 \setminus \{0\}$ is a homeomorphism.
+Their construction can be realized simultaneously only over a proper sector of the base space of the fibration, which is a punctured disk.

+The starting point of this work is based on an original idea by A'Campo \cite{AC_lag} that can be summarized as follows: \begin{enumerate} \item Consider the inwards pointing radial vector field $\frac{-t}{|t|} \frac{\partial}{\partial t}$ on the disk $D_\eta$.

+\item Lift the vector field to a vector field $\xi^{\mathrm{lift}}$ on $B_\epsilon \setminus F_0$ using the connection given by the family of tangent planes which are the symplectic orthogonals to the vertical tangent bundle associated with the Milnor fibration.

+\item Integrate the vector field and analyze the uniparametric family of diffeomorphisms that takes Milnor fibers along a ray all the way to the central fiber.